The Gandhi Project: offsetting our carbon emissions

-When you switch supplier through Selectra you' will be given the option to sign up to offset your carbon emissions at the same time.
+When you sign up to a tariff through Selectra you, will be given the option to sign up to offset your carbon emissions at the same time.
 One of our friendly Energy Experts will help you work out the size of your carbon footprint and therefore how much CO2 should be compensated for.

 Can I change the amount of carbon I’m offsetting?

 Of course!
 You can adjust the amount you have pledged to offset as your carbon footprint shrinks or grows over time as you make changes to your energy consumption.

 Simply send an email to email@example.com explaining your situation and the adjustments you’ve made and we’ll do the rest!